Use this in Arrangement Calculator

 Business Models

 Home-based florist: Startup costs of £2,000-£10,000 covering a flower fridge, basic tools, initial stock, a website, and delivery costs.
-Lower overheads but potential planning permission considerations if customers visit.
+Lower overheads but possible planning permission considerations if customers visit.

 Shop-based florist: Startup costs of £20,000-£75,000+ covering rent, refrigeration, display equipment, initial stock, a delivery van, and marketing.
 Higher overheads but walk-in trade and visibility.

-Online-only / studio florist: Lower overheads than a shop, focusing on delivery and events rather than walk-in trade.
-Website and social media are essential.
+Online-only / studio florist: Lower overheads than a shop, focused on delivery and events rather than walk-in trade.
+Website and social media matter most here.

 Legal Requirements

 No specific licence or qualification is required to trade as a florist.
 You must register with HMRC as self-employed or register a limited company.
 Register for VAT if turnover exceeds £90,000.
-If employing staff, employers' liability insurance is legally required.
+If you employ staff, employers' liability insurance is legally required.

 Industry Reality

-There are approximately 7,932 florist businesses in the UK.
-Revenue across the industry is approximately £1.1 billion, though this is contracting slightly.
-Supermarkets account for roughly 54% of UK flower sales, but independent florists dominate the higher-value gift and occasion market.
+There are roughly 7,900 florist businesses in the UK, and revenue across the industry sits at around £1.1 billion, though that has been contracting slightly.
+Supermarkets account for roughly half of UK flower sales, but independent florists hold the higher-value gift and occasion market.

-The shift towards home-based and studio models has lowered barriers to entry.
-Florists who embrace digital marketing and online ordering are outperforming those who rely solely on walk-in trade.
+The shift towards home-based and studio models has lowered the barriers to entry.
+Florists who get to grips with digital marketing and online ordering are pulling ahead of those who rely only on walk-in trade.
+Software like the Digital Florists platform handles order management and sends automated review-request and customer notifications, so a small team can keep up.

 Where the Opportunities Are